Luis Garicano

 Luis Garicano Gabilondo (/es/; born 1967) is a Spanish economist and politician who was a Member of the European Parliament (MEP) from 2019 to 2022.
 He was also vice president of Renew Europe and vice president of the European political party Alliance of Liberals and Democrats for Europe (ALDE Party).
 Before entering politics, he was a professor of strategy and economics at IE Business School in Madrid and at the London School of Economics (LSE).
 After leaving the European Parliament he has returned to academia as a visiting professor at Columbia Business School and at the University of Chicago Booth School of Business.
 In 2023, returned to LSE as full professor at the School of Public Policy.

+In 2026, he became Executive Director of the Rhine Group, co-founded by Mario Draghi and Patrick Collison.

 Life and academic career

 Luis Garicano was born in Valladolid.
 He is the son of Ana Gabilondo and Luis Garicano.
+His great uncle, Tomás Garicano Goñi, was a military lawyer, governor and politician, who served as Minister of Interior under the Franco dictatorship.
 He studied at the San José School, a Jesuit school, in his hometown.

 Garicano obtained bachelor's degrees in economics (1990) and Law (1991) from the University of Valladolid.
 Subsequently, he obtained a master's degree in European economic studies from the College of Europe in Bruges (Belgium) in 1992 and a second master's degree in economics from the University of Chicago in 1995.
 He received his doctorate (PhD) in economics from the same institution three years later, in 1998.
 At the University of Chicago, his thesis supervisor was Sherwin Rosen, one of the leading labor economists of the 20th century.
 During his time there he was also the teaching assistant of Gary Becker and Kevin M. Murphy, two of the main exponents of the theory of human capital; the economic theory which argues for the quality and education of workers as the main factor in fostering economic growth.

 After obtaining his doctorate he was hired as an assistant professor at the Booth School of Business, where he continued to study the economics of knowledge within labor markets.
 He would go on to become an associate professor in 2002 and a full professor (tenured) in 2006.
 During his stay in Chicago, he was also a visiting professor at the Sloan School of Management, the Pompeu Fabra University and the London Business School.

 In 2007, he received the Banco Herrero Foundation Award to the best Spanish economist under 40 years of age.
 In 2008 he transferred to the London School of Economics and Political Science (LSE) as a professor (chair) of economics and strategy and as the director of research as a part of the founding team of the new management department.
 In November 2008, at the inauguration of the new building of this department, after giving a presentation on the financial crisis Queen Elizabeth II asked Garicano what would become an infamous question: Why did nobody see the crisis coming?